emptylight370/ffmpegHTMLGUI/README.md

 - Select preset format for direct output of commands
 - Commands are sent directly to the backend via `websocket` server to be run
 - Users select display language, now we are also internationalising the page
+- Select no video/audio output

 ## update time
+- Add the ability to display encoding progress and select whether or not to output audio/video.---2023.08.07
 - Finish the language select function.---2023.08.05
 - Successfully use `websocket` to send commands to the backend `python` server to run, `python` server needs to use `websockets` library, please note that the runtime library **needs to be installed**.---2023.08.03
 - Add preset selection, one-click command generation.
 Add video resolution setting.---2023.08.02